Baby Ray held Bajean’s hand as they watched down the road for Mr. Amos, but he wasn’t coming to see them

 It had been almost two weeks since Clarence arrived for his visit and my mother was starting to become concerned about him and his new found friend.
 At first she didn’t seem to mind this odd relationship, but when Clarence pulled Mr. Amos from the road to ride with us to go shopping and had us move to the back seat to make room for him in our station wagon, this was more than a body could stand.
 (How did Mr. Amos know we were about to go grocery shopping?
 They wondered) It was then she decided it was time to do something.
 Nowadays, a similar situation would probably warrant getting the authorities involved, maybe even social services or worse.
 A friendship of this kind would probably not be allowed to flourish today, let alone exist at all, but back then it wasn’t considered that uncommon, some people thought it was normal.
 But the problem wasn’t Mr. Amos, the problem was Clarence.
 But Mom never had to say anything about Mr. Amos, for some reason he just stopped coming by.
 Just as he seemed to have appeared out of nowhere he left just as abruptly.

 Because you see, Clarence was the only one who could see Mr. Amos.
-Clarence was the only one who could hear Mr. Amos.
-Mr. Amos wasn’t real, Mr. Amos was Clarence’s imaginary friend.
-That’s right, he was imaginary, imaginary to everyone but Clarence.
+Clarence was the only one who could hear Mr. Amos, because Mr. Amos wasn’t real, Mr. Amos was just Clarence’s imaginary friend.
+That’s right, Mr. Amos didn’t really exist, he was imaginary… imaginary to everyone but Clarence, that is.

 I recently ran into cousin Clarence and I asked him about his childhood friend.
 To this day Clarence swears that he could not only see him but could describe what he wore and how he talked.
 I’ve since learned that the new owners of our old home place created a haunted trail this past Halloween in the woods where Clarence first saw Mr. Amos walking, the same path that I feared to walk on as a youngster is their haunted trail today.
 My only warning to them is that, if you are on that trail and you come upon an old dark leathery-skinned black man with white straggly hair, just nod and keep on walking.
 Don’t pause to make eye contact, don’t stop to talk, He may just be old Mr. Amos, he may just become a friend of the family.